bear-block/callx/plugin/README.md

 ## Package Detection

 The plugin automatically detects your app's package name from:
+- **AndroidManifest.xml** (primary source - reads the actual `package` attribute)
+- `fallbackPackage` option (optional fallback if AndroidManifest.xml doesn't have package)
-- `expo.android.package` in app.json
+- `expo.android.package` in app.json/app.config.js (final fallback)
-- `android.package` in app.json

-And searches for MainActivity in the correct directory structure:
+**MainActivity Search Strategy:**

+1. **Primary Search**: Look in expected package paths:
    - `android/app/src/main/java/{package-path}/MainActivity.kt`
    - `android/app/src/main/kotlin/{package-path}/MainActivity.kt`

-- `android/app/src/main/java/{package-path}/MainActivity.java`
+2. **Fallback**: If not found, the plugin will skip MainActivity modification and log a warning.

+This approach is simpler and more predictable than complex directory scanning.

 ## Requirements